Autumn Reads – Creative folkestone

 Ben Whishaw reads Modern Nature

-Actor Ben Whishaw, known for his performances as Q in the latest Bond films and delightfully the voice of Paddington, will be reading Derek Jarman’s diaries from 1989 and 1990.
+Actor Ben Whishaw, known for his performances as Q in the latest Bond films and delightfully the voice of Paddington, reads Derek Jarman’s diaries from 1989 and 1990.
 Modern Nature is an enduringly resonant collection of diary entries authored after moving to Prospect Cottage in Dungeness.
 He had been diagnosed HIV+.
 Facing an uncertain future, Jarman decided to make Dungeness his home and to create a garden in the unforgiving landscape.
 Modern Nature combines Jarman’s thoughts with his memories of London’s art scene in the 1960s and 1970s.

-During this 70-minute event, Ben Whishaw makes his way through the cottage as daytime turns to dusk.
+During this 70-minute event, Ben Whishaw made his way through the cottage as daytime turns to dusk.
 Strange Concord: Music and Words from Prospect Cottage is produced by Creative Folkestone and Screen South and broadcast by The Space.

-The event will be free to view on Saturday 21 November at creativefolkestone.org.uk, and then streaming until 21 December.
 The Folkestone Book Festival’s curators Seán Doran and Liam Browne are the curators for this festival too.

 Seán Doran said, “On the 30th anniversary of the publication of Modern Nature, this profoundly moving book feels more vital than ever.
 The garden at Prospect Cottage brought deep consolation to Jarman.
 His descriptions of the joy of gardening and the restorative beauty of nature have consoled and inspired many readers over the years.
 We think there is no better time than now, therefore, in which to curate a small festival celebration, ‘in person’ and online with Modern Nature as its source.
 We hope audiences will be enraptured, both near and far, by the book’s many wonders.”

-In April this year, Prospect Cottage was saved for the nation following a major fundraising campaign led by Art Fund.
+In April 2020, Prospect Cottage was saved for the nation following a major fundraising campaign led by Art Fund.
 Over 8,100 public donations alongside funding from trusts and foundations enabled Prospect Cottage to be saved.
 This includes the conservation and maintenance of the building, its collection, its contents and its renowned garden.

 Fiona Morris, CEO and Creative Director of The Space, said, “We’re delighted to have commissioned the filming of this very special performance from Derek Jarman’s iconic home and garden – Prospect Cottage.
 Combining Jarman’s words with some wonderful musical performances, we hope the digital capture of this unique occasion will provide fans and newcomers to Jarman’s work and home alike, access to this unique event.”